 GeneCards Summary for EPHA2 Gene

 EPHA2 (EPH Receptor A2) is a Protein Coding gene.
-Diseases associated with EPHA2 include cataract 6, multiple types and brain stem glioma.
-Among its related pathways are PI3K-Akt signaling pathway and GPCR Pathway.
-GO annotations related to this gene include transmembrane receptor protein tyrosine kinase activity and ephrin receptor activity.
-An important paralog of this gene is EPHB3.
+Diseases associated with EPHA2 include Cataract 6, Multiple Types and Early-Onset Non-Syndromic Cataract.
+Among its related pathways are Nanog in Mammalian ESC Pluripotency and Ras signaling pathway.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is EPHA5.